Zhuoxii/Projectfiles_/README.md

 # Zhuoxi-files
-All code or pdf are finished by me.
+All code or pdf are finished by me and my group members.
 If you have any question, please contact me WeChat kuangzhuoxi.